Matsuyama matches record score easily forgotten at Sawgrass

 Golf goes on — but without fans.

 The PGA Tour said it was banning spectators at all tournaments for at least the next month.
-The policy starts Friday, the first time one of the best theaters in golf will be virtually empty.
+The policy starts Friday, the first time one of the most entertaining arenas in golf will be virtually empty.

-“I’ve never played a tour event like we’re going to play tomorrow with no fans,” Phil Mickelson said after a 75 that left him in danger of missing another cut.
-“It will be a very weird experience, and I feel bad for the people here that have supported this tournament for so many decades to not be able to come on out.”
+Fans won’t be around to bet with each other on who hits the island green on the par-3 17th.
+Players won’t be able to sense whether shots funnel toward the hole with no noise from the gallery to tell them.
+No cheers.
+No jeers.

+“That’s what makes this golf course so fun, so exciting, is all the fans cheering and booing when you hit a bad shot,” Koepka said after birdies on three of his last four holes for a 70.
+“That’s what you want.
+You want that excitement, that aura around you.
+And tomorrow we’re not going to have that.
+It will be a bit weird.”

 The crowd was thinner than usual, even by Thursday morning standards.
 Players were alerted late Wednesday to prepare to play, even as the NBA announced it was suspending its season and other sports leagues followed.